Cloud Dataprep by TRIFACTA® provides multiple tools for bringing data from other sources into your dataset.

 - outer join - include all records from both datasets.
 If a key value is missing from either dataset, the column values included from that dataset are missing.

 When to use:

 Tip: You should perform join operations as late as possible in your recipes.

 - A join is useful for pulling in selected fields from a second dataset based on matches of key values.
 These operations can be expensive to execute but can generate a much wider range of output datasets.

 To join your dataset with another, enter

-join in the Transformation textbox in the recipe panel.
-See Recipe Panel.
+join in the Search panel.
+See Join Panel.

 A lookup operation is used to pull in reference fields from another dataset based on the values contained in a selected column of the first dataset.
 These second datasets are typically static or changing infrequently.

 NOTE: A lookup is similar to a left join.
 However, with a lookup, all fields from the reference dataset are brought into the generated dataset and all fields from the original dataset are included automatically.
 When you create a join, you may specify the fields to include in the output dataset.